mstksg/inCode/copy/entries/auto-chatbot.md

 and principles of architecture that you can apply to your own projects. denotational components from the [auto][] library that is modular and has implicit serialization.
-Most importantly, we'll look at the "design process", inroduction series and look at building a declarative chatbot using the
+Most importantly, we'll look at the "design process", introduction series and look at building a declarative chatbot using the

 [auto]: http://hackage.haskell.org/package/auto